Top 5 3rd Quarter Trades of Re - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Resonant Capital Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Refined Wealth Management’s top five trades of the quarter.

-Resonant Capital Advisors, LLC reduced their investment in BATS:QUAL by 142,649 shares.
-The trade had a 2.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $116.43.
+During the quarter, Refined Wealth Management bought 20,944 shares of BATS:NULG for a total holding of 285,536.
+The trade had a 0.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $51.44.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Quality Factor ETF has a price-earnings ratio of 14.83 and a price-book ratio of 4.56.
+In terms of valuation, Nuveen ESG Large-Cap Growth ETF has a price-earnings ratio of 26.15 and a price-book ratio of 6.92.

-During the quarter, Resonant Capital Advisors, LLC bought 322,984 shares of BATS:JMST for a total holding of 417,190.
-The trade had a 2.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.48.
+During the quarter, Refined Wealth Management bought 18,190 shares of BATS:VSGX for a total holding of 236,216.
+The trade had a 0.71% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.56.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.